King's Quest: Mask of Eternity: Story

-The story begins in Castle Daventry with King Graham and his minister talking about the every day affairs of running the country, when the Magic Mirror activates in front of them showing them a bad omen.
-They witness Lucreto the archarchon of the Realm of the Sun destroy the Mask of Eternity and releasing a wave of energy.
-The mirror goes on to show the kingdom's only hope, the lowly peasant and knight, Connor of Daventry from a nearby village.
-He is shown chatting with his neighbor Sarah, when a storm arises and a piece of the mask falls at his feet.
-He picks it up, and turns around to find Sarah had been turned to stone.
-The unleashed magic energy turned all mortals in the world to stone, including King Graham with the Mask piece apparently shielding Connor from sharing this fate.
+The story begins in Castle Daventry with King Graham and his minister talking about the everyday affairs of running the country when the Magic Mirror activates in front of them, showing them a bad omen.
+They witness Lucreto, the Archarchon of the Realm of the Sun, destroy the Mask of Eternity, releasing a wave of energy.
+The mirror goes on to show the kingdom's only hope, the lowly peasant and knight from a nearby village, Connor of Daventry.
+He is shown chatting with his neighbor Sarah when a storm arises and a piece of the mask falls at his feet.
+He picks it up, then turns around to find that Sarah has been turned to stone.
+The unleashed magic energy has turned all other mortals in the world to stone, including King Graham, with the Mask piece apparently shielding Connor from sharing this fate.
 With that the Mirror ends its vision.

-Early on in the game, the half-stone wizard that Connor encounters tells him about the Mask of Eternity, Connor's destiny, and conjures for him a magic map that shows all explored areas and allows Connor to teleport between lands once the teleportation sites in each land (except for the Realm of the Sun) have been discovered.
-With knowledge of his Quest, Connor made his way to Castle Daventry to check on his liege and the royal family, finding Graham and the rest of the inhabitants of the castle turned to stone.
-He vowed that he would save King Graham and Queen Valanice, their family, and the rest of the inhabitants of Daventry, or die trying.
+Early in the game, the half-stone wizard that Connor encounters tells him about the Mask of Eternity and Connor's destiny.
+The wizard conjures for him a magic map that shows all explored areas and allows Connor to teleport between lands once the teleportation sites in each land (except for the Realm of the Sun) have been discovered.
+With knowledge of his Quest, Connor makes his way to Castle Daventry to check on his liege and the royal family, finding Graham and the rest of the inhabitants of the castle turned to stone.
+He vows that he will save King Graham, Queen Valanice, their family, and the rest of the inhabitants of Daventry, or die trying.

-Connor escapes Daventry through the Realm of Death, where he learns about the resting place of the Mask of Eternity, the realm of the sun.
-He journeys across several realms, helping its denizens against the forces of darkness, vanquishing several powerful beasts such as the Swamp Witch, the Dragon Wyrm, and even a Two-Headed Dragon.
-While recovering a mask piece from the barrens, he learns the name of Lucreto from one of his henchmen.
+Connor escapes Daventry through the Realm of Death, where he learns about the resting place of the Mask of Eternity, the Realm of the Sun.
+He journeys across several realms, helping their denizens against the forces of darkness.
+Connor vanquishes several powerful beasts such as the Swamp Witch, the Dragon Wyrm, and even a Two-Headed Dragon.
+While recovering a mask piece from the Barren Region, he learns the name of Lucreto from one of his henchmen.
 Eventually, Connor reaches Paradise Lost and transports into the Realm of the Sun.
 From there, he fights his way to the Mask's altar room, and confronts the fallen archarchon.
 He defeats Lucreto by putting the mask pieces together and pushing him into the void portal.

 The game ends with Connor rising to the top of the Realm of the Sun with the restored Mask.
 A beam of blue light shines on the Mask, seeming to restore its power and it sends out a wave of energy that restores everything including the Kingdom of Daventry to life.
 Sarah is restored.
-King Graham newly restored looks on proudly at his hero in the Magic Mirror.
+King Graham, newly restored, looks on proudly at his hero in the Magic Mirror.
 The game ends with the Archons being released from their stone prisons and joining Connor who triumphantly lifts his sword into the air.